peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 Along the way, we tried out two concepts:

-* the “conservative one”:  a data persistence in a single database-like storage
+* a “conservative” one:  a data persistence in a single database-like storage
 * the “futuristic one 🤯”: generate on the fly a decentralized secure data persistence (database-like) for each deck of each user.

 In this article I present these two approaches.